astrohart/MFR/MFR.Settings.Configuration.Helpers/README.md

 ##### Summary

 Gets the [TextMatchingConfiguration](#T-MFR-TextMatchingConfiguration 'MFR.TextMatchingConfiguration') value
-that corresponds to the values set in the projectFileRenamerConfiguration object, a reference to which is passed by the `config` parameter.
+that corresponds to the values set in the configuration object, a reference to which is passed by the `config` parameter.

 ##### Returns